Wyse-/G930BatteryReader/README.md

 ## Description
 This is a simple program written in C and compiled using Code::Blocks 16.01 and GCC.

 Its purpose is reading the battery value from the Logitech G930 software and writing the battey value to a txt file.
+It updates the value every 5 seconds.

 It was coded to support a modified Rainmeter battery skin, download link above.
 To make the rainmeter skin work you will have to edit the line
 ```